This page outlines some preventative measures you can take to help keep your computer running smoothly.

 Back up your data.

 Hard drives are mechanical devices and everything mechanical will fail eventually.
 When that happens, your data is probably gone.
 There are places that can retrieve data, but at a thousand dollars or more, you have to ask yourself: Is it worth it?
-It is good practice to keep an extra copy somewhere, burn stuff to a disk every few weeks or so so you don't lose as much in case of failure, get an online email account with a decent storage limit (CU email accounts allow 2 gigs of space) and email it to yourself, anything to avoid having only one copy of data that's important to you.
+It is good practice to keep an extra copy somewhere, burn stuff to a disk every few weeks or so so you don't lose as much in case of failure, get an online email account with a decent storage limit (CU email accounts allow 25 gigs of space) and email it to yourself, anything to avoid having only one copy of data that's important to you.
+We also recommend using Google Drive as a cloud option.
+Google Drive is included with your student email account.

 Be careful what you download.

 Avoiding spyware and viruses takes some discipline and practice.
 When downloading and installing programs (especially free programs) you must read each of the installation screens carefully.
 Many times, spyware-laden programs are installed with other programs we download.
-For example, for several years, Weatherbug (spyware!) was installed with AOL Instant Messenger if you did not change the default installation settings.
-You must carefully read each of the screens when installing new software.
-Currently, Instant Messenger will add the AOL toolbar and change your homepage to AOL unless you take the time to read each installation screen and change the default settings.
 Additionally, you should only download programs from reputable sites.
 We recommend using Google to try to find out if a program is spyware BEFORE installing it.
-For Example: If you Google the phrase smiley central spyware you will notice that many of the hits indicate that the program is spyware or installs spyware components.
+We have found snapfiles to be a reputable site to download freeware.

 Delete useless files.

 Over time, all computers accumulate files that are no longer needed.
 These files are created while you are on the internet, when you add or delete programs and when Windows does not properly remove operating system files.
 These files can take up lots of space on your computer.
 These files can slow down virus scans, spyware scans and also your daily computer activities.
 There are several free programs available to get rid of these files.
-Two that we use and recommend at the helpdesk are:
+Our favorite is:

 - CCleaner - This program deletes most leftover internet files and also many temporary system files which tend to pile up over time.
 We have used this program for several years at the helpdesk when cleaning up student computers.
 After downloading and installing, just click the run cleaner button.

-Note: Although we use these programs regularly at the helpdesk and on our personal computers, we are not responsible for any damage they may do to your machine if you choose to use them.
-Occasionally, machines which are severely infested with viruses and/or spyware may be damaged by using these products.
+Note: Although we use this program regularly at the helpdesk and on our personal computers, we are not responsible for any damage that may happen to your machine if you choose to use it.
+Occasionally, machines which are severely infested with viruses and/or spyware may be damaged by using this product.

 Defragmenting your computer